bnfour/tg-bots-dotnet/readme.md

 This bot isn't strictly inline: administrator accounts can manage image database via chat with the bot:
 - Sending a captioned photo will add that photo and make it searchable by provided caption.
 This is default behavior, unless deletion mode is active -- see below.
-- `/delete` instructs bot to enter deletion mode. (actually, anything starting with `/delet` will work)
+- `/delete` instructs bot to enter deletion mode (actually, anything starting with `/delet` will work).
 In this mode, the bot will try to match the sent images to its database, and remove the matching images.
 The mode is active until a successful deletion, or manual cancellation via `/cancel`.
 For best results, use the inline query or forward bot output.
 - `/cancel` will switch the bot out of deletion mode, if it's active.

 This mimics behavior of the very first Python version.
 But this time, deletion by the image actually works, so there's no need to wait several years to realize that and implement deletion by caption as a stopgap!

-### New version
-Current version is just a rewrite of 2019 Python version using the stack I'm more comfortable with.
-There are plans to:
-- allow to store media other than images, searchable by type as well
-- make media collections per user, accessible only by the user
-- make user registration limited similar to dotnet-telegram-forwarder

 ## Configuration
 Settings for the app are defined in `Options` section in `appsettings.json`: